jrsenthil-kumar2312/starwars-api/README.md

 ```

 Build everything:
-The first time you run this it's going to take 1-2 minutes.
-That's because it's going to download a Python images and build the dependencies.
+The initial run will require 1-2 minutes as it downloads a Python image and constructs the necessary dependencies.

 ```
 docker-compose build